5 things to know for September 7: Extreme heat, Primaries, Covid-19, Ukraine, Apple - KTVZ

 1/3

 That figure represents how much of Pakistan is currently underwater due to never-before-seen, deadly flooding.
-More than 33 million people have been affected and the death toll has rose to 1,300, officials say.
+More than 33 million people have been affected and the death toll has risen to 1,300, officials say.

 TODAY’S QUOTE